Find or sell your home today!

 53 Downtown Ann Arbor Photos

-A December 2020 slice of life in Downtown Ann Arbor
+A December slice of life in Downtown Ann Arbor.

-In walking around, I am struck by the great merchants with deep inventories of specialized products and their inviting and well-stocked stores.
-Stores like Today Clothing, Literati Books, Vault of Midnight, and H.E.H.
-Human Electric Hybrids, and many others are the best in class in the entire midwest!
-We are glad you are here
+Walking around, I am struck by the great merchants with deep inventories of specialized products and their inviting and well-stocked stores.
+Stores like Today Clothing, Literati Books, Vault of Midnight, H.E.H.
+Human Electric Hybrids, and many others are the best in class in the midwest!
+We are glad you are here.

 Thanks – Andy Piper